benbahrenburg/benCoding.Map/documentation/index.md

 For best results you will need to provide the same tag used during the creation process.
 In the ablve addKML example we used a title of 'my kml batch key' and a tag of 41.
 To remove these objects, we call the removeKML method and provide that value, as shown below.

 Parameters:
-* tagId : Integer - An identifier used to find overlays and annotation associated to the KML job.
+* tagId : Integer - An identifier used to delete overlays and annotation associated with this tag.

 <pre><code>
 mapView.removeKML({